 Peabody Elementary School is a public elementary school in Centennial.
-416 students attend Peabody Elementary School and identify as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-22% of the 416 students here get reduced lunch prices.
-The student to teacher ratio at Peabody Elementary School is 16:1.
+393 students attend Peabody Elementary School and are mostly White, non-Hispanic; Multiracial; and Asian.
+23% of the 393 students here have subsidized lunches.
+The ratio of students to teachers at Peabody Elementary School is 16:1.
 Sandburg Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture